wabarr/PAPER/code-of-conduct.md

 ---

-All members of the GWU Human Paleoecology Lab agree to abide by the following principles in our laboratory and in our fieldwork.
+All members of the GWU Human Paleoecology Lab agree to abide by certain core principles in our laboratory and in our fieldwork.
+These principles are laid out in this Code of Conduct.

 We are committed to making participation in research a positive and enriching experience for everyone, regardless of level of experience, gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, or religion.